Om: Mundaka Upanishad

 Adi Shankara, in his review of the Mundaka Upanishad, states Om as a symbolism for Atman (Self).

 Mandukya Upanishad

+Composition and dating: Of the Upanishads that discuss Om, the Chandogya and Brihadaranyaka are considered the oldest, dated by Patrick Olivelle to roughly the 7th–6th century BCE.
+The Mandukya Upanishad: whose "four fourths" analysis of Om (A + U + M + silence) is among the most systematic treatments of the syllable in the early Upanishadic corpus, is by contrast one of the latest of the early Upanishads, dated by Olivelle to not much earlier than the beginning of the Common Era.

 The Mandukya Upanishad opens by declaring, "Om!, this syllable is this whole world".
 Thereafter, it presents various explanations and theories on what it means and signifies.
 This discussion is built on a structure of "four fourths" or "fourfold", derived from A + U + M + "silence" (or without an element).